How to Test IoT Security

 Inadequate Privacy Protection

-Personal information is gathered and stored in larger amounts on IoT devices than on smartphones.
-In case of improper access, there is always a threat of your information being exposed.
-It is a major privacy concern because most Internet of Things technologies are somehow related to monitoring and controlling gadgets at home, which can have serious consequences later.
+Personal information is gathered and stored in larger amounts on IoT devices than smartphones.
+In case of improper access, there is always a threat of your information being exposed and exploited for malicious purposes.
+It is a major privacy concern because most Internet of Things technologies, to some extent, are related to monitoring and controlling gadgets at home, which can lead to serious consequences later on.

 Poor Physical Hardening